 Slow and steady is the best way to describe the performance of the Brisbane property market so far in the nationwide recovery in property markets around the country since May this year.
-The current data shows that for the second consecutive month, Brisbane property values have increased, which confirms what we have been reporting from being on the ground every day.
+The current data collected for this Brisbane Property Market Update August 2019 shows that for the second consecutive month, Brisbane property values have increased, which confirms what we have been reporting from being on the ground every day.
 Let’s explore what this means for property buyers.

 Corelogic data released on 31st August 2019 shows that Brisbane dwelling values increased a modest 0.2% across the month, the same price growth that was reported in the previous month.

 Underlying demand continues to remain strong with more homebuyers recently entering the Brisbane market as well as increased investor interest – especially from the southern states.
 Every property that we have purchased over the last 3 months on behalf of clients (that was not off-market or for sale by auction) has resulted in a “Multi-Offer” situation where more than one buyer had submitted an offer to buy the property at the same time.
 These properties were also all new listings … have been on the market for less than 7 days by the time they went under contract.
 This is a further demonstration of very high demand from buyers for quality properties that are well located.

 Brisbane still presents as a very attractive investment option for investors due to our strong rental yields and relative affordability in comparison to Melbourne and Sydney.

 Rental rates increased again in Brisbane over the month of August with gross rental yields in the greater Brisbane region at 4.6%, up from 4.4% this time last year.
 Overall, our vacancy rates are also trending downward which shows there are less properties left vacant for extended periods of time – another positive for investors.